Hecate2/neo-fairy-test/README.md

 10. The debugger shall break on breakpoints or exceptions.
 Use APIs in [Fairy.Debugger.cs](Fairy.Debugger.cs) for happy debugging!
 11. Try the command `fairy` in `neo-cli`, which lists all of your snapshots and DebugInfo!
 Just type `fairy` in the black cli window (which prints `Fairy server running at X.X.X.X:XXXX` when initialized) and press `ENTER`.

+#### Playing with oracles?

+[Do what is needed to trigger the oracle](https://github.com/Hecate2/neo-fairy-client/blob/master/test_oracle.py) (with a fairy session).
+If the oracle is activated, there will be info in `['result']['oraclerequests']` in the returned content of `invokeFuntionWithSession`.
+Then **pretend that you are the oracle contract** (Use signer == OracleContract `0xfe924b7cfe89ddd271abaf7210a80a7e11178758`.
+Fairy accepts any signer even without signature!), and call the callback method in your smart contract.

 #### WebSocket features

 Quick example: connect to `ws://localhost:16869` and send